mmbman/Katagiri/1980-01-20-Blue-Cliff-Record-Case-2-Talk-2.md

 #### 45:57

-The fourth note, for “As soon as there are words spoken, ‘this is picking and choosing,’ ‘this is clarity,’” says: “Two heads, three faces.
+The fourth note, for “As soon as there are words spoken, ‘this is picking and choosing,’ ‘this is clarity,’” says:

+>> Two heads, three faces.
 A little boasting.
-When a fish swims through, the water is muddied; when a bird flies by, feathers fall.”
+When a fish swims through, the water is muddied; when a bird flies by, feathers fall.

 ...
 [Jōshū](glossary#jōshū-jūshin) says at first, if you use words, already you [pick] ...